JeffersonLab/AIOP-PIER/examples/Flappy_Bird_gymnasium/README.md

 - flappy_RL_export.py : a script that converts the saved model into onnx files

-- flappy_RL_testONNX.py : a script that uses the onnx form of the saved model to play the game
+- flappy_RL_testONNX.py : a script that uses the onnx form of the saved model to let AI play the game

 ### Installation